tylerwolverton/Guildhall/FPS/ReadMe.md

     - [x] Set your normal color target, and a secondary "bloom" target
         - [x] Camera can set set tertiary render targets
         - [x] Shader has a secondary output specified
-    - [ ] When done, be able to blur the bloom target
+    - [-] When done, be able to blur the bloom target
         - [x] Create/Recycle a matching color/render target
         - [ ] Run a guassian blur pass N times, each pass consisting of one horizontal and one vertical pass
+            Note: Currently using a box blur instead
             - [ ] Each step in a pass will swap out the src/dst target and render a full screen blur shader
                 - [ ] Run once horizontally
                 - [ ] Run once vertically
-    - [ ] Take the result of the blur, and the normal color output, and combine them into the final image.
+    - [x] Take the result of the blur, and the normal color output, and combine them into the final image.
-    - [ ] Be able to toggle blur on-and-off to see it working or not
+    - [x] Be able to toggle blur on-and-off to see it working or not
-        - [ ] Disabling the blur just doesn't run the blur and composite steps;
+        - [x] Disabling the blur just doesn't run the blur and composite steps;

-- [-] Texture Pool
+- [x] Texture Pool
     - [x] Be able to ask your `RenderContext` for a temporary render target of a given resolution and size.
         - [x] Search for an existing free texture first, and return it if you find one.
         - [x] If there are none available, create and return a new one.